NebbGroup/docs.qlarm.com/content/events/_index.md

 - "TAG FILTER" - the tag filter is populated with the selected Endpoint Tags and is not preselected.
 It filters Event Instances for selected Tag.
 - "SEARCH FILTER" (by name) - filters the Event Instances with a name that contains the search string.
 - "EVENT TYPE" - filters only the Event Instances from selected Event Type.
-- "IN GRACE PERIOD" - if checked than only Event Instances that are in Grace Period will be displayed.
-If this is not the case, only the Event Instances that are not in a Grace Period will be listed.
+- "IN GRACE PERIOD" - If checked, only Event Instances that are in Grace Period will be displayed .

 In the Events tab there are also:
 - "EVENT STATE" - filters the Event Instances that have the selected event state.